 All SSAT Upper Level Reading Resources

-Example Question #13 : Analyzing Authorial Tone And Method In Social Science Or History Passages
+Example Question #3 : Analyzing Tone, Style, And Figurative Language In History Passages

 Adapted from The Man with the Muck-Rake by Theodore Roosevelt (1906)

 There are in the body politic, economic and social, many and grave evils, and there is urgent necessity for the sternest war upon them.
 There should be relentless exposure of and attack upon every evil man, whether politician or business man, every evil practice, whether in politics, business, or social life.
 I hail as a benefactor every writer or speaker, every man who, on the platform or in a book, magazine, or newspaper, with merciless severity makes such attack, provided always that he in his turn remembers that the attack is of use only if it is absolutely truthful.

 The liar is no whit better than the thief, and if his mendacity takes the form of slander he may be worse than most thieves.
 It puts a premium upon knavery untruthfully to attack an honest man, or even with hysterical exaggeration to assail a bad man with untruth.
 An epidemic of indiscriminate assault upon character does no good, but very great harm.
 The soul of every scoundrel is gladdened whenever an honest man is assailed, or even when a scoundrel is untruthfully assailed.

 angry and emotive

 urgent and serious